keravanhurja/keravanhurja/README.md

 ## 💼 What I Do

 - 🧩 Industrial design with a focus on easy assembly, disassembly & UX
+- ⌨️ Front-end web development
-- 🔩 3D CAD modeling
+- 🔩 CAD modeling
 - 🧪 Material-savvy product development
 - 📦 Sustainable packaging and circular design
 - 👷‍♂️ Hands-on experience in construction, security, and sales